golo-lang/golo-lang.github.io/_posts/2013-06-22-ze-philippe-show.md

 Our *awesome* Golo Developer Advocate Philippe Charrière did a 2 hours long talk at the [Montpellier JUG June 2013 session](http://www.jug-montpellier.org/).

-Philippe is a sales guy with no formal curriculum in computer science or engineering.
+Philippe is a sales guy with curriculum consisting of a mixture of business and IT courses.
 Still, he is a self-taught geek who codes a lot on the side to change his mind from Word, Excel and PowerPoint.
 You can see him playing with web frameworks, a Raspberry Pi, or controlling a copter drone from his phone.

 People like Philippe bring us back to sometimes forgotten values of the free software and opensource
 movements: sharing knowledge, seeing each others as peers rather than producer-consumers, and...